mckennapsean/dissertation/chapters/background.md

 four stages that, at a high level, are similar in motivation to the proposed design activity framework.
 In some of these middle stages, the levels of the nested model are mentioned;
-however, an explicit description of what types of outcomes should be expected at each step is not provided.
+however, an explicit description of what types of artifacts should be expected at each step is not provided.
 Furthermore, the model as a whole only loosely captures the overlapping and iterative nature of visualization design, as